PhalenH/gift-exchange-manager/README.md

     - Bcrypt

 ## Contributors
-- Checkout our github for further information on the application as well as our other work!
-- Feel free to reach out with questions, concerns, or just to chat at our respective emails
+- Phalen: Worked with models, bcrypt, RESTful routing, handlebars rendering.
+Developed front-end/back-end functionality for all user interactions (signup/login/logout and resetting email/password/username) and gift interactions (adding/deleting/updating a gift and getting a single gift).
+Created server and connection files as well as styled the edit profile page as well as provided input for styling throughout application.

+- Sam: pirimary contributor to styling of application from color schemes, animation, backgrounds and layouts.
+Also built out html code that was used in handlebars for landing page, login/signup page, and profile page.

+- Jeremiah: Developed front-end/back-end functionality for all group interactions (adding new group/new user to groups, password checking for groups, random assignment for gift exchange, and updating group deatils), worked on email reminder function, models, and provided styling input throughout application.

 Phalen:
 - [Phalen's Github](https://github.com/PhalenH)
-- Email Phalen at: pchaze@yahoo.com
+- Email Phalen at: phalenhazel@gmail.com

 Sam Kennedy:
 - [Sam's Github](https://github.com/kennedysam168)